GranatenHund/-ITE306-Module19-Santaygillo-/README.md

 Vincent Santaygillo

-Make sure yo have flask and virtualenv installed in your Python Environment.
+Make sure you have flask and virtualenv installed in your Python Environment.

 There are two independent programs in this repository, follow the steps below to run them.